emanic/wms-docs/README.md

 ## About the contents of the widget ZIP file

 Since you are reading this, we assume you have succeeded in obtaining and extracting the widget ZIP file.
+If you do not have the package and would like it, feel free to [reach out to us](https://tokbox.com/contact/sales).
 This section discusses the contents of the package.

 * **sample-app**: Contains a sample implementation of the widget.